 - In Big Daddy Julian will not stop talking to a bum (Steve Buscemi) on the way to McDonald's.
 Sonny (Adam Sandler) offers him an egg mcmuffin to end the conversation; he pretends to fall asleep after its upgraded to a sausage mcmuffin with hash browns.
 During the trial at the climax, Sonny waves a McDonalds bag at him to get him to conclude his testimony.

 - In A Bronx Tale, C complains to Sonny about a guy who owes him twenty dollars and has taken to running away every time he sees C coming.
 (Keep in mind that this film takes place in the 1960s and twenty dollars was a lot more money back then than it is today.)
 Sonny asks if this guy is really someone he wants as a friend, and when C says no, Sonny tells him that isn't a problem, and to look at it as a begone bribe instead of an unpaid debt.
-Paraphrased slightly, Sonny says "He'll never ask you for anything again and he's out of your life for twenty dollars."
+Paraphrased slightly, Sonny says "He'll never ask you for anything again and he's out of your life forever for twenty dollars.
+You got off cheap."

 - In the Discworld books: